-During his time in medical sciences, Luis formed a study group with three other students who met up weekly for five semesters.
+During his time in medical sciences at AUC, Luis formed a study group with three other students who met up weekly for five semesters.
 “We taught and helped each other; in turn, it helped us to understand and remember things well,” Luis said.
 “It was a fun group, and we enjoyed our group study schedules.
 It changed our mindset from ‘I have to study’ to ‘I want to study.’”

 One of the best medical school study strategies is to thoroughly prepare before class.
 One of Luis’ medical school study habits is to read before attending class.
 Pre-reading lecture material before class can help you better grasp the organization of the lecture and focus on the most important concepts.
 In addition, you’ll be prepared to ask questions and participate in a way that demonstrates interest and mastery of the material.
 This is definitely one of the best study strategies for medical school.
 If you’re wondering how to succeed in medical school, class participation is key in how to do well in medical school.
 In addition to reading the lecture material, you may also be able to review your medical school notes online.

 “When I attend classes and listen to the lectures, it becomes very easy to connect the concepts,” he said.
 “I would get a good overview of the entire lecture.”